michelesr/thesis/src/intro.md

 environment.

 Chapter 4 will cover the end-to-end test techniques used to ensure a better quality of the tested software.
-In particularly *AngularJS* applications will be tested using *Protractor* testing framework.
-Testing often reveals bad design choice made during the development process, so this chapter will also give some advice to how to write a better software and better tests.
+In particularly, the Gasista Felice *AngularJS* web application will be tested using *Protractor* testing framework.

-Chapter 5 shows the main tools used in end-to-end tests and how to configure the testing framework to work with the container ecosystem.
+Chapter 5 shows the main tools used in end-to-end tests and how to configure the testing framework to work with the Gasista Felice application container ecosystem.
 The configuration is an integral part of this thesis and aims to reduce the developer effort to get the testing environment.

 Chapter 6 will explain how to build a Continuous Integration system to provide automatic run of tests once the code is updated and pushed into the project